 It has been asserted that selling at a high price in the BRA and buying back at a low price in the IA is just a market transaction and therefore does not constitute a problem.
 But permitting DR to be an option in the BRA rather than requiring DR to be a commitment to provide a physical asset gives DR an unfair advantage and creates a self fulfilling dynamic that incents more of the same behavior.
 Only DR is permitted to be an option in the BRA.
-Generation resources must have met physical milestones in order to offer in the BRA.
-It is not reasonable to permit DR capacity resources to have a different product definition than generation capacity resources.
-Even if DR is treated as an annual product, this unique treatment as an option makes DR an inferior resource and not a complete substitute for generation resources.
-The current approach to DR is also inconsistent with the history of the definition of capacity in PJM, which has always been that capacity is physical and unit specific.
-The current approach to DR effectively makes DR a virtual participant in the PJM Capacity Market.
-That option should be eliminated.

-152 For more details on replacement capacity, see "Analysis of Replacement Capacity for RPM Commitments: June 1, 2007 to June 1, 2019," http://www.monitoringanalytics.com/reports/ Reports/2019/IMM\Analysis\of\Replacement\Capacity\for\RPM\Commitments\ June\1\2007\to\June\1\2019\20190913.pdf> (September 13, 2019).
+157 For more details on replacement capacity, see "Analysis of Replacement Capacity for RPM Commitments: June 1, 2007 to June 1, 2019, June_1_2007_to_June_1_2019_20190913.pdf (September 13, 2019).